arturadib/botio/README.md

 # Bot.io: A Github build/test bot

 Bot.io is a build/test bot for Github projects.
-It is similar to [Travis-CI](http://travis-ci.org) in purpose, but works at the pull request (PR) level instead of Post-Receive.
-It was designed for [workflows](http://scottchacon.com/2011/08/31/github-flow.html) that treat the master branch as always deployable or production-level, and hence need builds/tests to be run prior to merging.
+It is similar to [Travis-CI](http://travis-ci.org) in purpose, but works at the pull request (PR) level instead of post-commit.
+It was designed for [workflows](http://scottchacon.com/2011/08/31/github-flow.html) that treat `master` as the production branch, so that tests need to be run prior to merging a PR, not after.

 Bot.io has been battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js) project.